 Nursing leadership academies are offered through national and regional nurse associations, nursing schools, and other nursing and health care organizations.
 They can vary widely in form and substance: some are just a few days; others involve a months-long commitment.
 Some focus on general nursing leadership while others emphasize specific areas, such as nurse education, gerontology, or direct care.
 A simple Internet search brings up many examples; nurses can also check with local or state nursing organizations for suggestions.

 Examples of topics that nurse leadership academies might explore include:

 - Leadership styles in nursing (and how to assess your own)

 - Leveraging one’s personal strengths as a leader

 - Setting goals and plans for achieving them

 Many academies use mentorship to groom nurses, encouraging emerging leaders to learn from and follow in the footsteps of those who have already ascended into influential roles.
 By presenting an example to follow and a living resource that can be called on, mentoring is a powerful tool for leadership development.

 Nurse leadership academies are an important element of providing nurses with concrete skills and knowledge they can use to pursue positions of influence.
-By building on foundational leadership skills learned in programs like the online RN to Bachelor of Science in Nursing or online Master of Science in Nursing at the University of Saint Mary, nurses can be well-prepared to take charge and make a real difference in the lives of large groups of people.
+By building on foundational leadership skills learned in programs like the online Master of Science in Nursing at the University of Saint Mary, nurses can be well-prepared to take charge and make a real difference in the lives of large groups of people.

 To learn more about how to build a foundation for nurse leadership through the online nursing programs at University of Saint Mary, request more information or call us at 877-307-4915 to speak to an admissions advisor.